Jammu and Kashmir: Encounters fuel militant hiring, says official report

 These are among the findings of security agencies in J&K, part of a report on militancy and recruitment in the region that set the stage for the Ramzan ceasefire.

+After the killing of Burhan Wani on July 8, 2016, 121 militants have been killed and 216 local youths joined militancy.

-The report analysed 43 encounters since November 5, 2016, until April 26 this year, in which 77 militants were killed.
-After the death of Burhan Wani on July 8, 2016, 121 militants have been killed and 216 local youths joined militancy.
-Of these, 104 were directly linked to the killing of militants in their area or a killed militant belonged to their area.
+The report analysed 43 encounters since November 5, 2016, until April 26 this year, in which 77 militants were killed while 104 were recruited and this recruitment was directly linked to the killing of militants in their area or a killed militant belonged to their area.

 READ | India-Pak thaw: Both agree to follow ceasefire on LoC in letter and spirit